 What if my problem still isn't resolved?

 Very occasionally, some problems may not be so easily resolved.
-If you can't reach a satisfactory solution within your graduate school, you may wish to seek additional advice.
+If you can't reach a satisfactory solution within your faculty or department, you may wish to seek additional advice.
 Other options independent of your faculty or department include:

 - The University of Melbourne Student Union provides a free, confidential and independent advocacy service for students

 - You may want to discuss your issue with additional support services such as Counselling and Psychological Services, Disability Liaison, International Student Welfare staff or a Chaplain.

 If your problem cannot be resolved in this way, you can submit a formal complaint or grievance via the Melbourne Students and Learning website.
 Note that the formal process requires you to outline a history of the issue and your previous attempts to resolve it.

 If you are unsatisfied by the outcome of a decision made by the University, you may wish to lodge an appeal to the Academic Board.

 What if my supervisor isn't working out?